neaxro/msc-onlab/planning/features.md

 [TOC]

 # :page_facing_up: App Description
-Cross platform applikáció (Android, iOS) amiben háztartással kapcsolatos feladatokat lehet létrehozni és emberekhez rendelni.
-Bejelentkezés után létre lehet hozni / hozz lehet csatlakozni / ki lehet választani háztartást.
-Háztartás kiválasztása után lehet saját/globális (összes) feladatokat megtekinteni.
-Feladatot lehet létrehozni, törölni, módosítani és felhasználót lehet hozzá társítani akinek a feladatot el kell végeznie.
-Egy feladathoz több alfeladatot létre lehet hozni amikkel nyomon tudjuk követni, hogy az adott feladat milyen állapotban van.
-Amikor készen van egy feladat azt be lehet fejezni.
+Cross-platform application (Android, iOS) for creating and assigning household tasks.
+After logging in, you can create/join/select a household.
+Once a household is selected, you can view your own/global (all) tasks within a household.
+You can create, delete, modify tasks and associate users to tasks.
+Subtasks can be created for a task to track its progress.
+When a task is completed, it can be marked as done.

-## :open_file_folder: Menü felépítése
+## :open_file_folder: Menu Structure
-- Háztartás kiválasztása
+- Select Household
-  - Háztartás részletes nézete
+  - Detailed View of Household
-  - Létrehozása
+  - Create
-  - Törlése
+  - Delete
-  - Módosítása
+  - Modify
-- Minden feladat
+- All Tasks
-  - Új létrehozása
+  - Create New
-  - Feladat módosítása
+  - Modify Task
-  - Feladat törlése
+  - Delete Task
-  - Felhasználóra szűrés / mindenki
+  - Filter by User / All Users
-- Saját feladataim
-  - Feladat befejezése
+- My Tasks
-  - Feladat részletes megtekintése
-    - Alfeladatok módosítása
+  - Complete Task
+  - View Task Details
-- Régi feladatok
+    - Modify Subtasks
-  - Felhasználóra szűrés
+- Old Tasks
-  - Feladat visszaállítása (újra aktív lesz, pl.: véletlen fejezte be)
+  - Filter by User
+  - Restore Task (set as active again, e.g., accidentally marked as done)

 # :pushpin: Features
-- Bejelentkezés
-- Regisztráció
-- Feladat
+- Login
-  - megtekintése
+- Registration
-    - rövid (listázáshoz)
+- Task
-    - részletes (módosításhoz)
+  - View
+    - Short (for listing)
-  - létrehozása
+    - Detailed (for modification)
-  - törlése
+  - Create
-  - módosítása
+  - Delete
-  - felhasználóhoz rendelése
+  - Modify
+  - Assign to user
-  - alfeladat
+  - Subtask
-    - létrehozása
+    - Create
-    - törlése
+    - Delete
-    - módosítása (pl.: done)
+    - Modify (e.g., done)
-- Háztartás
+- Household
-  - létrehozása
+  - Create
-  - törlése
+  - Delete
-  - módosítása
+  - Modify
-  - megtekintése
+  - View
-  - felhasználó hozzáadása (pin kóddal)
+  - Add User (with url/email)

 # :chart_with_upwards_trend: API endpoints